lmmcsu/NIRSpecPFN/README.md

 # Workflow
 ***
 ## 1. Dataset
-The experimental datasets are included in the [Datasets](Datasets/Introduction) and Organized from public datasets
+The experimental datasets are included in the [Datasets](Datasets/Introduction) and organized from public datasets
 |     Dataset     |     Resource    |
 |     ---     |     ---     |
 |     Corn dataset     |     [Eigenvector Research](https://eigenvector.com/resources/data-sets/)     |